Session 3 - Module A: Advanced Orchestration Patterns¶

 next_action = "continue_waiting"

-Adaptive synchronization policies balance completion requirements with timeout considerations.
-Full completion enables immediate progression, while 75% completion triggers conditional advancement with timeout protection.
+Adaptive synchronization policies balance completion requirements with timeout considerations for data freshness.
+Full completion enables immediate progression, while 75% completion triggers conditional advancement with timeout protection to prevent stale data issues.

 Finally, we collect comprehensive metrics and update the workflow state: